 Major sources of lead in drinking water are corrosion of household plumbing systems and erosion of natural deposits.
 Health Effects: Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
-Adults who drink water containing lead in excess of the action level over many years could develop kidney problems or high blood pressure.
+Adults who drink water containing lead in excess of the action level problems or high blood pressure.